prob140/prob140.github.io/logistics.md

 This page contains the nitty-gritty details of the class.
 Please read it carefully, and also read the companion page [about](/about.md) the class.

-Enrolled and waitlisted students should be sure to join our **Piazza** forum.
-We will open Piazza for questions about logistics and math prerequisites well before classes start.
-It will also contain information about Prof. Adhikari's pre-semester live sessions.
+Enrolled and waitlisted students will be added to our **Piazza** forum.
+We will open Piazza for questions about logistics and math prerequisites in the week before instruction starts.
+It will also contain information about Prof. Adhikari's pre-semester live session.

 Please expect to hear from us about a **reorganization of section times** to accommodate students in different time zones.
 This information will also be posted on Piazza.